 When we take care of ourselves, we are taking care of our relationships - even if the other person doesn’t see it that way, …at least initially.
 An effective and respectful “No” can be novel in a system that hasn’t encouraged separateness.
 “We can do that?...
 We can say, ‘No’ nicely and not ruin a relationship?”
 Usually we can.

-It is of course possible that a respectful decline is met with anger and/or attempts to shame us.
+It is, of course, possible that a respectful decline is met with anger and/or attempts to shame us.
 Perhaps that is why we over-commit.
 This recognition alone brings to light significant problems in a relationship (or with the person with whom we are in a relationship) that we may have denied.

 When we do say, “No,” we’re saying, “Yes” to our higher purpose or rather, a higher good.

-“For those who might be thinking that I’ve gone all Ayn Rand and I'm suggesting that our choices only make sense if they maximize our self-interest, I should point out - One of the main reasons we should protect our time, passions and abilities is so we can harness them in a way that’s not just good for us, but for the world.”
+“For those who might be thinking that I’ve gone all Ayn Rand and I'm suggesting that our choices only make sense if they maximize our self-interest, I should point out - One of the main reasons we should protect our time, passions, and abilities is so we can harness them in a way that’s not just good for us, but for the world.”

 I wrote that in 2012, still trying to convince myself.
 I still had a ways to go with this skill.
 Over the years, I’ve been asked to speak or do podcast interviews.
 Though I always believed those activities would serve what I see as my calling - to share information about the root causes of brain symptoms - I found instead, that most of those activities did more to support someone else’s mission while distracting me from my own.

 Similarly, I’ve been asked if I would discount my rates.
 Many years ago, I did provide a sliding scale.
-It was cumbersome and eventually I stopped, but I still felt stressed when asked.
+It was cumbersome, and eventually, I stopped, but I still felt stressed when asked.
 All the while, I was giving half of my time to sharing and teaching online without compensation.
-Eventually, I got to a place of comfortably and kindly saying, “No.” With that “No“ I might share where I do “give of my time and expertise” and explain that keeping my rates steady allows me to give in the ways that I do.
+Eventually, I got to a place of comfortably and kindly saying, “No.” With that “No“ I might share where I do “give of my time and expertise” and explain that keeping my rates steady allows me to give in the ways I do.

 Some of us have a harder time saying “No.” On one hand, this is natural.
 We are wired for connection.
 I do think for those of us who are women, we’ve been more conditioned to be agreeable.